How to Measure Attendance at an Event & Count Crowds

 Use People Counters to Count Attendance at Events

-Using thermal-based or video-based sensors to gather accurate date and analyzing that data can provide information for journalistic or even historic records.
-Additionally, accurate large crowd counting arms you with ammunition to procure future funding by showing concrete proof of ROI.
+Using image processing-based sensors to gather data and analyzing that data can provide information for journalistic or even historical records.
+Additionally, more accurate large crowd counting arms you with ammunition to procure future funding by showing concrete proof of ROI.
 This hard data can also help determine staffing needs for future events, whether you need extra security or more volunteers to make things run smoothly.

-Whatever your venue, understand that an accurate count of the extra people you bring into your space because of a special event is going to provide you valuable insight for planning future events.
+Whatever your venue, understand that a more accurate count of the extra people you bring into your space because of a special event is going to provide you with valuable insight for planning future events.

 Improve your next event with the help of Traf-Sys people counters.